arumaldodrla/Digital-Reset-POS/docs/60-ai-ops/01-ai-contribution-guide.md

     git push origin <branch_name>
     ```

 3.  **Create a Pull Request**: On GitHub, create a pull request from your branch to the `main` branch.
-The pull request description should clearly explain the purpose of the change and link to any relevant documentation.
+The pull request description should clearly explain the purpose of the change, link to the original GitHub issue, and include screenshots or GIFs for any UI changes.

-An automated CI/CD pipeline will run, and if all checks pass, a human supervisor will review and merge your contribution.
+4.  **Await Approval**: A human supervisor will review and merge your contribution.
+Do not proceed until approval is granted.

+## 4. SOP for Autonomous Maintenance

+For the weekly self-maintenance cycle, you will follow the automated workflow detailed in the [Self-Maintenance & Updates documentation](../65-autonomous-operations/01-self-maintenance-and-updates.md).
+The key difference is that pull requests for minor dependency updates can be configured for auto-merge, bypassing the need for human review.